kyverno/website/content/en/docs/Kyverno CLI/_index.md

   status: fail
 ```

-If needing to pass variables, a `variables.yaml` file can be defined with the following format.
+If needing to pass variables, a `variables.yaml` file can be defined with the same format as accepted with the `apply` command.
 If a variable needs to contain an array of strings, it must be formatted as JSON encoded.
 Like with the `apply` command, variables that begin with `request.object` normally do not need to be specified in the variables file as these will be sourced from the resource.

 ```yaml
 policies: